 The Mandatory Evacuation Shelter will be operated similar to people shelters, and like people shelters, you will not be able to register or reserve a space.

-Pet owners are required to stay at the shelter but will be housed in separate areas from their pets.
+Pet owners are required to stay at the shelter.
 When you are admitted to the shelter, one family member will be assigned the task of taking care of your pet at pre-assigned times.
 Pets must be removed when the shelter is officially closed.

 Residents must make their own emergency plan that includes arrangements for evacuation and sheltering of family and pets.
 Options for hotels or motels that accept pets are available at